elixirlearners/els-docs/src/how_to_contribute.md

 $ git checkout <my-branch-name>
 ```

 ## Step 3 - Contribute

 Once in your branch, create the documentation.
+**Don't forget to add yourself to the Contributors section if you have not already!**
 After your finished push up your changes and create a pull request.
 After the changes have be reviewed and merged, it will be built and deployed to the github page.
 Thats it!